aravind12c/canvascalc_OCR/README.md

 - Then enter command docker-compose up -d

 ## Project Setup
-- Driver setup and capabilities : \src\main\java\com.flink.driverInit\
+- Driver setup and capabilities : \src\main\java\com.canvas.driverInit\
-- Page Obejcts 					: \src\main\java\com.flink.pageObjects\
+- Page Obejcts 					: \src\main\java\com.canvas.pageObjects\
-- Failure Retry					: \src\main\java\com.flink.retryCase\
-- Web Utilities 				: \src\main\java\com.flink.webUtilities\
+- Web Utilities 				: \src\main\java\com.canvas.webUtilities\
-- Web Configs 					: \src\test\resources\driver\WebConfig
+- Web Configs 					: \src\test\resources\WebConfig
-- Test Runner  					: \src\test\java\com.flink.testfactory\
+- Test Runner  					: \src\test\java\com.canvas.testfactory\
-- Step Definitions 				: \src\test\java\com.flink.stepDefinitions\
+- Step Definitions 				: \src\test\java\com.canvas.stepDefinitions\
 - Feature files 				: \src\test\resources\Features\
 - Extent Configs				: \src\test\resources\extent-config\
 - Extent Properties				: \src\test\resources\
+- Reports       				: \reports

 ## Pre-Steps
-- If you want to update URL and Payment details, please open config.properties from Web Config and update it.
+- If you want to update URL, please open config.properties from Web Config and update it.
 - In you want to run the project in docker, in config properties change the runmode to remote and if you want to run in local change the runmode to local(By default its in local)

 ## Steps to run
-- Open tesNG.xml file, from "TestNGXML" folder
+- Open TestRunner file, from "Test Runner" folder
-- Now run as TestNG Suite
+- Now run as JUNIT, please configure it so that it can be run as JUnit 4 or
-or
 - go to the project folder and use mvn clean install or